eProsima/vulcanexus/docs/rst/tutorials/hri/tts/tts.rst

 Additionally, the preset audio file needs to be added to the appropriate directory within the package, which is called ``audio_files``.

 To generate new preset audio files, the TTS node can be used as an audio file generator.
-This mode of operation follows the same patther as the TTS publisher, but it saves the generated audio in a ``.wav`` file instead of publishing it as an Audio message.
+This mode of operation follows the same pattern as the TTS publisher, but it saves the generated audio in a ``.wav`` file instead of publishing it as an Audio message.

 Run the generator node
 ----------------------